 Dubbed the "nation's thinnest 4G smartphone", this 8.99mm Android 2.2 device features a gigantic 4.5" Super AMOLED Plus display (it really does look enormous on such a thin profile), a 1.2GHz Hummingbird processor, an 8MP rear camera with 720p video capture, a 1.3MP front camera, and Samsung's proprietary Touchwiz UI.
 Read More

 With all of the retail giants out there, I'm really surprised that Walmart is this late to the game in releasing its Android app.
 I guess the old saying "better late than never" applies here just as much as anywhere else, and any app that makes our lives easier is always a welcome addition in my book.

 The Walmart app offers up all of the goodies that you need to shop-on-the-go, like deals, recent price drops, search, and store locator (including a filter to find stores with specific departments, like pharmacy).
-It goes a bit further than other apps of this type, though, serving up the local ad with a single tap, order tracking, and a front-end to the pharmacy.
 Read More

 Remember the massive-screened Samsung Infuse 4G that was announced back in January?
 If not, that doesn't come as much of a surprise, as this phone has found a way to stay out of the rumor mill since then.
 It couldn't stay silent forever, though, and now it has finally surfaced in a Walmart circular, accompanied by a $178.88 price tag (presumably with a new two-year agreement on AT&T).
 Unfortunately, there isn't an exact launch date listed, only that it's "available May 2011."